 - Boiler pressure is slowly raised to the required pressure level and firing rate is increased

-- Drum level is brought slightly above normal — when the blowing begins, water level raises beyond sight, as blow proceeds it drops below lowest sight level if water level is maintained at or below normal.
+- Drum level is brought slightly above normal — when the blowing begins, water level rises beyond sight, as blow proceeds it drops below lowest sight level if water level is maintained at or below normal.

 - The first blow is performed at low pressure to check temporary pipe supports and anchors, which must be in place

 - Temporary valve opens to blow through superheater, main steam pipe and temporary pipe